MicrosoftDocs/learn/learn-pr/wwl-data-ai/create-clustering-model-azure-machine-learning-designer/includes/4-explore-data.md

     ![Screenshot of location of designer asset library, search bar, and components icon.](../media/designer-asset-library-components.png)

 2. To cluster the penguin observations, we're going to use only the measurements - we'll ignore the species column.
-So, find the **Select Columns in Dataset** module and place it on the canvas, below the **penguin-data** module and connect the output at the bottom of the **penguin-data** module to the input at the top of the **Select Columns in Dataset** module, like this:
+So, search for a **Select Columns in Dataset** module and place it on the canvas, below the **penguin-data** module and connect the output at the bottom of the **penguin-data** module to the input at the top of the **Select Columns in Dataset** module, like this:

     ![The penguin-data dataset connected to the Select Columns in Dataset module](../media/dataset-select-columns.png)